shadow/shadow/docs/run_shadow_overview.md

  - Not all system calls are supported yet.
 Notable unsupported syscalls include fork and exec.
- - Applications should not use or expect signals.
  - Shadow does not support IPv6.
  - Applications should not use busy-waiting, including the use of busy loops that rely on network events, events in other threads, or on the current